Bleacher Creatures: Notable exceptions

 On May 15, 2011, the Bleacher Creatures chanted Jorge Posada's name after his recent feud with Yankee management, despite Posada not playing in the game.
 Posada acknowledged them from the dugout.
 On June 25, 2012, former Yankee center fielder Johnny Damon was greeted by a roll call chant when he returned to Yankee Stadium as a member of the Cleveland Indians.
-Damon, who played for the Yankees from 2006–09, acknowledged that he may have been the first Yankee player to answer the Bleacher Creature roll call with a signature pose, a tradition continued by other Yankee players, including Nick Swisher, Curtis Granderson, and Brett Gardner.
+Damon, who played for the Yankees from 2006 to 2009, acknowledged that he may have been the first Yankee player to answer the Bleacher Creature roll call with a signature pose, a tradition continued by other Yankee players, including Nick Swisher, Curtis Granderson, and Brett Gardner.
 On September 22, 2013, both Andy Pettitte and Mariano Rivera were included in the roll call, despite Pettitte being the starting pitcher and Rivera being a relief pitcher.
 When Vinny "Bald Vinny" Milano was repeatedly asked, via Twitter, whether the Creatures would still include Alex Rodriguez in the roll call around the time of his struggles and suspension in 2013, Milano insisted that A-Rod would still be part of the roll call and that no Yankee would ever be intentionally skipped.

 On July 16, 2010, the Bleacher Creatures elected to not do the roll call out of respect for the recent passing of both public address announcer Bob Sheppard and principal team owner George Steinbrenner.
 Michael Kay of the YES Network acknowledged this during the top of the first inning during his play-by-play details of the game against the Tampa Bay Rays.
 The Creatures have done the call in memoriam for former players Phil Rizzuto on August 14, 2007, and Bobby Murcer at the 2008 MLB All Star Game.
 On June 2, 2021, the Creatures featured Lou Gehrig in the roll call for Lou Gehrig Day, which helped raise funds for the treatment and cure for amyotrophic lateral sclerosis.
-On August 3, 2024 the creatures featured Don Mattingly while the visiting Toronto Blue Jays were playing a series against the Yankees.
-On March 27, 2025, the creatures featured Brett Gardner's late son Miller on Opening Day.
+On August 3, 2024, the creatures featured Don Mattingly while the visiting Toronto Blue Jays were playing a series against the Yankees.

+On May 4, 2026, the Creatures honored John Sterling in the roll call, who died earlier that day.
+(They had also added his name to the call after his abrupt retirement in 2024).

 No less than the Creatures were present on the September 14, 2025 game of the Savannah Bananas in Yankee Stadium wherein the Bananas were featured prominently in the roll call.